mjhoffmeister/blog/_jacob_cycle/2024-03-02-beginnings.md

 Most historians agree that Gilgamesh was a historical king of the Sumerian city-state Uruk who was poetically elevated to part-god status after his death.
-In the *Epic of Gilgamesh*, he's described as 2/3 god and 1/3 human.
+In the *Epic of Gilgamesh*, he's described as two-thirds god and one-third human.
 His mother was the goddess Ninsun and his father was Lugalbanda, a king of Uruk.

 In the beginning of the ancient poem, Gilgamesh is portrayed as a tyrant who takes what isn't his: he sleeps with new brides on their wedding nights.
 The people of Uruk petition the gods for help.